quicwg/base-drafts/draft-ietf-quic-tls.md

 * A server MUST NOT retransmit any of its TLS handshake messages with 1-RTT keys.
 The client needs these messages in order to determine the 1-RTT keys.

-A HelloRetryRequest might be used to reject an initial ClientHello.
+A HelloRetryRequest handshake message might be used to reject an initial ClientHello.
 A HelloRetryRequest handshake message and any second ClientHello that is sent in response MUST also be sent without packet protection.
 This is natural, because no new keying material will be available when these messages need to be sent.
+Upon receipt of a HelloRetryRequest, a client SHOULD cease any transmission of 0-RTT data; 0-RTT data will only be discarded by any server that sends a HelloRetryRequest.

 Note:

-: An alternative way of identifying handshake data that needs to be sent without protection is to collect all handshake data from before TLS provides the first keys (see {{key-ready-events}}).
+: TLS handshake data that needs to be sent without protection is all the handshake data acquired from TLS before the point that 1-RTT keys are provided by TLS (see {{key-ready-events}}).

-Retransmissions of these handshake messages MUST be sent in unprotected packets (with a KEY_PHASE of 0).
-An endpoint MUST also generate ACK frames for these messages that are sent in unprotected packets.

-### Handshake Retransmission and 0-RTT

-The first protected packets sent by a client that has not attempted to send 0-RTT data or packets sent by a server will be marked with a KEY_PHASE of 1.
-This distinguishes those protected packets from unprotected packets.
-Though loss or reordering might cause unprotected packets to arrive once 1-RTT keys are in use, unprotected packets are easily distinguished from 1-RTT packets.
-Based on the KEY_PHASE bit, these packets might initially appear to be a key update (see
+The KEY_PHASE and VERSION bits ensure that protected packets are clearly distinguished from unprotected packets.
+Loss or reordering might cause unprotected packets to arrive once 1-RTT keys are in use, unprotected packets are easily distinguished from 1-RTT packets.
-{{key-update}}), but they will not be decrypted successfully and so will be discarded.

-However, if a client has sent 0-RTT data, unprotected packets will not be clearly distinguished from 1-RTT protected packets.
-Both will have a KEY_PHASE of 0.
-A server that does not yet have 1-RTT keys will correctly interpret these as being unprotected, but a server that has 1-RTT keys could reject unprotected packets.

-A server that has successfully transitioned to using 1-RTT keys could attempt to decrypt these packets, which will be unsuccessful.
-Though a server that has 1-RTT keys can safely discard any unprotected handshake messages from the client, an unprotected ACK frame could indicate that the server needs to retransmit its own handshake messages.
-ACK frames in unprotected packets therefore cannot be discarded.

-Until the server has received a positive acknowledgment for all of its unprotected handshake messages, either in the form of an explicit acknowledgment or implicitly through the use of 1-RTT keys, it MUST NOT discard packets with a KEY_PHASE of 0 if they cannot be decrypted successfully.
-If these packets are unprotected and contain ACK frames, those ACK frames MUST be recovered and used to determine whether to retransmit TLS handshake messages.

-TBD:

-: We could observe/require that all unprotected packets are marked with a VERSION bit and use that to avoid the "trial decryption" mess.
+Once 1-RTT keys are available to an endpoint, it no longer needs the TLS handshake messages that are carried in unprotected packets.
+However, a server might need to retransmit its TLS handshake messages in response to receiving an unprotected packet that contains ACK frames.
+A server MUST process ACK frames in unprotected packets until the TLS handshake is reported as complete, or it receives an ACK frame in a protected packet that acknowledges all of its handshake messages.

 To limit the number of key phases that could be active, an endpoint MUST NOT initiate a key update while there are any unacknowledged handshake messages, see